21 states join Biden administration in bid to modernize nation’s aging grid

 The states joining the effort are Arizona, California, Colorado, Connecticut, Delaware, Hawai‘i, Illinois, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Washington, and Wisconsin.

-The post 21 states join Biden administration in bid to modernize nation’s aging grid appeared first on Louisiana Illuminator.
+The post 21 states join Biden administration in bid to modernize nation’s aging grid appeared first on Pennsylvania Capital-Star.